Constipation

 • A constant feeling of fullness or pressure in the lower abdomen

 If these symptoms persist for weeks or longer, it may indicate chronic constipation, which can disrupt daily life and suggest underlying issues like dehydration, digestive imbalances, or an unhealthy diet.
-If left untreated, it can lead to complications such as hemorrhoids, fissures, or blockages.

 Common causes of constipation: